 Attachment K – Technical Proposal Response Form

 Required Content of Proposals

-Bid Proposal Due Date: January 5, 2018

 INTRODUCTION

 This document provides questions and prompts for the Bidder to address their planned approach to the Scope of Work.
 References to “you,” “the bidder,” “bidders,” etc. all refer to the organization that is submitting a proposal in response to this RFP.